-Poor Anne of Cleves was sitting at the home of her brother the Duke of Cleves, minding her own business when who do you think came calling?
+Poor Anna was sitting at the home of her brother the Duke of Cleves, minding her own business when who do you think came calling?
 King Henry VIII of England.
-He sent his trusted and favorite painter, Hans Holbein The Younger, to the Duke’s court to paint portraits of Anne and her sister Amelia to determine if they would be suitable brides.
+He sent his trusted and favorite court painter, Hans Holbein The Younger, to the Duke’s court to paint portraits of Anna and her sister Amalia to determine if they would be suitable brides.
 The result of his painting is above.
-Henry certainly thought Anne looked attractive enough in the painting.
-The next thing Anne knew, she received an offer of marriage from the notorious King.
+Henry certainly thought Anna looked attractive enough in the painting.
+The next thing Anna knew, she received an offer of marriage from the notorious King.

 Henry’s third Queen, Jane Seymour, had died in October 1537.
 Henry went into a deep depression.
 It was about this time he began to eat uncontrollably and put on the massive weight that he is known for.
 Thomas Cromwell, Henry’s chief minister was already conspiring to find his master a new wife but Henry didn’t really want to think about marriage again.

-In June of 1538, King Francis I of France and Charles V, Holy Roman Emperor met with the Pope for mediation and signed a truce that ended years of war.
+In June of 1538, King Francis I of France and Charles V, Holy Roman Emperor met with the Pope for mediation and signed a truce ending years of war.
 This powerful Catholic alliance resulted in forcing Protestant England into isolation.
-Cromwell was searching for a Protestant alliance to counterbalance power.
-He turned to the Germanic states within the Schmalkaldic League which included the Duchy of Cleves.
+Cromwell searched for a Protestant alliance to counterbalance power.
+He turned to the Germanic states within the Schmalkaldic League and their supporters which included the Duchy of Cleves.
 Duke William of Cleves had two sisters who were of the right age for possible marriage to Henry.

-Anne was born on June 28, 1515 in Dusseldorf.
-Cleves was not a cultural backwater.
-The dukes patronized humanist scholars, musicians and artists.
+Anna was born on June 28, 1515 in Dusseldorf with the title of Duchess of Cleves.
+Cleves was not a cultural backwater and the dukes were known for their patronage of humanist scholars, musicians and artists.
 The Cleves dukes were unusual in that they spoke French as well as their own language.
-Anne’s mother supervised her education which consisted of reading, writing, German and needlework.
+Anna’s mother supervised her education which consisted of reading, writing, German and needlework.
 At the age of 12, she was betrothed to the Duke of Lorraine who was only ten at the time.
-This arrangement was cancelled in 1535.
-By July 1539, Cromwell’s scheme for Henry to marry a Protestant princess was progressing and Holbein was sent to paint his portraits.
-Henry was satisfied with what he saw in the painting and by December of 1539, Anne was on her way to England to meet her future husband.
+This arrangement was an effort to cement the Cleves claim on the Duchy of Guelders but ended up being cancelled in 1535.
+By July 1539, Cromwell’s scheme for Henry to marry a Protestant princess progressed and Holbein was dispatched to paint his portraits.

-Anne’s last appearance as Queen at court was on May 1, 1540 at the May Day celebrations.
-The marriage was declared null and void on July 9th and Henry sent a deputation to Anne to tell her the marriage was over.
-Understandably, Anne was terrified she would meet the fate of Anne Boleyn.
-She wrote a letter to Henry agreeing to his terms and in return received a very generous settlement.
-She was to be “The King’s Beloved Sister” and have the highest place at court behind Henry’s future wife and his daughters.
-She could keep her clothes, plate and gold and a household appropriate to her rank.
+Anna’s last appearance as Queen at court was on May 1, 1540 at the May Day celebrations.
+She was sent to Richmond, ostensibly to avoid the plague which was rampant at the time.
+With the execution of the plan of the Secret Council, Anna and Henry’s marriage was formally annulled on July 9th.
+Anna would be “The King’s Beloved Sister” and have the highest place at court behind Henry’s future wife and his daughters.
+She kept her clothes, plate and gold and a household appropriate to her rank.
 She was given substantial property and income.
 And she wrote to her brother saying she was happy with the settlement.
-Anne certainly didn’t want to return to Cleves so everyone was gratified with the outcome.
+Anna certainly didn’t want to return to Cleves so everyone was gratified with the outcome.

-Anne lived out her days in England comfortably and in the good graces of the King.
-When Catherine Howard, Henry’s fifth wife was executed on February 13, 1542, Anne and her brother hoped Henry would marry her again but it was not to be.
-She lived to see Princess Mary crowned Queen, dying on July 16, 1557.
-She was buried in Westminster Abbey.
+Anna lived out her days in England comfortably and in the good graces of the King.
+When Henry’s fifth wife, Catherine Howard, was executed in February 1542, Anna and her brother hoped Henry would marry her again but it was not to be.
+She lived to see Princess Mary crowned Queen, dying on July 16, 1557 and was interred in Westminster Abbey.